timli421/rcos-status-updates/fall_2018/Week_02.md

 ## Last Week's Accomplishments

- > Last week I was building the website with my team.
+ > Last week I built the website with my team.
 However, I did not make much progress due to the exams.
+ I added some title and learned how to "center" them.
+From HTML5, I learned the elements, styles and attributes.

  ## This Week's Plan